leia-org/activities/ir/2526/README.md

 # Phase 3: Exporting the Transcript

+⚠️ Important: Before hanging up, the interviewer/analyst/requirements engineer must send the client, via the interview chat, a message containing the Mermaid code of the class diagram they have generated, so that the client can evaluate it in the next phase.

 1. When finished, hang up.
 2. The Requirements Engineer must **download the evidence** of the completed meeting (the transcript).
 3. Return to the Channel in Teams and find the history of the finished meeting.